Beyond the fourth dimension

 That's it!
 The family ends, because its next member (still in eight dimensions!) is the infinite 521 honeycomb.
 Its vertex polytope is the E8 polytope and its vertex arrangement is the E8 lattice; this provides the most compact sphere packing in 8 dimensions.
 In 8-dimensional space, each hypersphere can "kiss" 240 other hyperspheres (note that 240 is the number of vertices of the 421 polytope).
 Thus, the E6, E7 and E8 are also exceptional objects.

-Fig. 9.1: A Zometool model of the 421 polytope.
+Fig. 9.1: A model of the 421 polytope built with the Zometool.
 The 240 vertices project here as the vertices of two concentric 600-cells, with one of them being larger than the other by a factor of φ.
 It is not possible to project all the edges into a 3-D Zometool model, so we must choose a subset.
 In this case, we chose the edges of the projections of the two concentric 600-cells, exactly as in David Richter's model.
 Here we can see that projecting objects from dimensions higher than four in three dimensions leads to a concentration of vertices and edges near the centre.

-This model required many old very long struts, no longer manufactured by Zometool: 120 B3s, 60 R3s and 120 Y3s.
+This model required many old very long struts, no longer manufactured by the Zometool company: 120 B3s, 60 R3s and 120 Y3s.
 Alternatively, the model can be made on a smaller scale.

 Fig. 9.2: An orthographic projection of the 421 polytope in 3-D space, now with all the edges represented.
 This model is laser-engraved in glass.